We have much more to do and your continued support is needed now more than ever.

 I’ve always felt great wildlife photography mapped well to the Chinese proverb “the journey is the reward.”
 While I obviously enjoy seeing the end result of my wildlife photography outings I get a great deal of satisfaction in the crafting of those images.
 My best images often rise to the top because of one of the following maxims:

 Be sure to read Jim’s previous post about selecting the right gear for spectacular landscape photography.
 And, after you’ve rented your gear, planned your trip, and taken your wonderful nature photos, remember to enter the National Wildlife Photo Contest.
-You could win part of $6,000 in prizes, including a Grand Prize trip for two to Churchill, Canada where you can see and photograph polar bears.
-There are wildlife and landscape categories, but the deadline to enter is July 15, so enter soon!
+You could win part of over $10,000 in prizes, including a Grand Prize trip for two on any tour offered by Caravan Tours.
+There are wildlife and landscape categories, but the deadline to enter is July 1, 2015 so enter soon!

 About Jim Goldstein